mwburgoyne/pyResToolbox/README.rst

     5179.51086900132

-Or creating black oil table information
+Or creating black oil table information for oil

 .. code-block:: python